 How Often Should I Stretch?

 DAILY.
 With 2-3 longer full body stretching sessions a week.
-If you’re looking to gain flexibility and increase mobility, a daily stretching routine is one of the best things you can do.
-I always recommend a minimum 5-minute cool down at the end of your workouts to bring down your heart rate and release muscle tension.
+Having a daily stretching routine is a great way to increase blood flow and reduce stiffness.
+Having a 10-Minute Morning Stretch Routine after a prolonged period of inactivity (like after 8 hours of sleep) is a great way to wake up.
 Harvard Health says that healthy adults should aim for 2-3 longer stretching sessions a week, so that’s my personal goal when it comes to longer stretching sessions.

 10-Minute Full Body Stretch Routine